Research Opportunities for Undergraduates:

 Imagine presenting your research, attending conferences, and networking with researchers in environmental health-related sciences.

 The ROUTES research program has been created to diversify the field of environmental health research by recruiting exceptional science, engineering and public health undergraduates from groups traditionally underrepresented in environmental health research.
-Like the Grand Challenges initiative set by the National Academy of Engineering, ROUTES’ ambition is to highlight the opportunities and obstacles that the next generations of students will encounter as they shape the future of environmental health.
+ROUTES’ ambition is to highlight the opportunities and obstacles that the next generations of students will encounter as they shape the future of environmental health.

 ROUTES scholars will be given the mentoring and hands-on research experience they need to allow them to thrive in a research-based career.
 We offer innovative opportunities in the environmental health field such as studying the effects of air pollution on brain function, and working to develop remediation technology that will remove chemical contaminants from drinking water.

-Choose from nine unique environmental health-related co-op opportunities on campus
+Choose from a variety of unique environmental health-related co-op opportunities on and off campus